Thesis Proposals & Doctorate Dissertation

 The student must receive committee approval of the thesis proposal by spring registration of the fourth year.
 Each committee member must sign the document, and significant changes to the thesis plan must be approved by each member of the committee.

-The Thesis Committee meeting in which the thesis proposal is presented and approved must be held before the end of the fall term in the student’s fourth year.
+The Thesis Committee meeting in which the thesis proposal is presented and approved must be held before the end of the fall term in the student's fourth year.

 - Students should register in 9.941, thesis proposal, for six units in order to receive credit for the proposal.

 If the proposal is not completed and approved within the fall term, the student will receive a grade of J , for satisfactory progress, or U, for unsatisfactory progress, and will need to re-register for 9.941 in subsequent terms until they receive a passing grade.

 - Title page should contain student’s name, thesis title, advisor, and submission date.
 This page should also note “thesis proposal.”

 - Abstract is a brief, one-half to one page description of the vision for the planned thesis, including rationale for studying the specific problem, types of experiments to be performed or theory to be developed, and expected outcome.

 - Table of contents lists the document‘s sections with page numbers.

 - Literature survey is a critical review of current research in the proposed area of study.
 It should include evaluation of important contributions to the field and demonstrate awareness and understanding of relevant literature.
 The survey should be no longer than six pages.

 - Specific aims should be presented as numbered sentences, and no longer than one page.
 This section should list the specific goals of each part of the proposed research.